CryptoDevWill/twitter-v2-simple/README.md

 ```

 ### Unfollow a user
-You can also unfollow a user by passing the usern id as an argument.
+You can also unfollow a user by passing the users id as an argument.
 Note* Use the getUser() function to get the users id.

 ```js